ethdmill/csv_to_sqlite/README.md

 ### Logistics, or: How I Learned to Stop Worrying and Love SQLite

-The program runs nice and smoothly now, and once I figured out how ot get SQLite to connect properly, it worked great.
+The program runs nice and smoothly now, and once I figured out how to get SQLite to connect properly, it worked great.

 It doesn't take too long to run, and I made an effort to make things as efficient as I could by implementing BufferReader, FileWriters, etc. I also added logs at the very end of the process.